Institute of International Relations Prague: Research

 The activities of the IIR consist of its independent research and general popularization and educational activities.
 The IIR, therefore, creates a unique bond between the academic world, the public and the practice of international politics.

 The key activity of the IIR is independent research in the field of international relations.
-The research must follow the priorities defined in the Conception of the Development of the IIR for the years 2018-2022 and it also follows the Conception of Research of the MoFA for the years 2017–2021.
+The research must follow the priorities defined in the Long Term Plan of the Development of the IIR for the years 2023-2027 and it also follows the Conception of Research of the MoFA for the years 2022–2027.

 The IIR implements two general kinds of research.
 The first one is elementary, academic research that has theoretical variety and methodological accuracy and whose ambition is visibility on both the domestic scene and abroad.
 The second one is practically oriented on applied research that utilizes broad knowledge that comes mostly from the IIR's own research and is based on advanced analytical and research methods.
 This research is mostly used by the MFA but sometimes it is also used by other public institutions.

 The research activities of the IIR are run by the research department.
-The department is divided into six research centers:
+The department is divided into five research centers:

-The Center for European Security

-Studies security questions concerning Europe from broad, interdisciplinary point of view; the studied issues range from conventional military threats to new topics such as hybrid threats.

-The Center for European Integration
+The Center for European Politics

 Investigates processes, institutions, and actors of European politics with a special emphasis on questions of European integration.
 It deals mostly with processes of integration and differentiation in the European Union as well as the Czech Republic as a part of the EU.
 Last but not least it examines politics of European states while putting emphasis on their international dimension.

-The Center for Energy Policy

-Investigates the internal dimension of the energy policy and security of the EU and selected regions.
-It also continuously monitors and analyzes the external dimension of the European Union's energy policies and security with regard to its present and potential future suppliers in the Middle East, Africa and selected countries in Asia, North America, and Latin America.